-The dS1242 provides two (2) volt free contact relay outputs with a current rating of up to 16Amp each, 4 digital I/O's which can be an NPN transistor output or accept a volt free input (from relay or switch contacts, etc).
-2 analogue inputs (0-3.3v level) and 1 serial port (3.3v level).
+The dS3484 provides four (4) volt free contact relay outputs with a current rating of up to 16Amp each, 8 digital I/O's which can be an NPN transistor output or accept a volt free input (from relay or switch contacts, etc).
+4 analogue inputs (0-3.3v level), 2 serial ports (3.3v level) and an RS485 serial port.
 The module is powered from a 12vdc supply which can be regulated or unregulated.
 The relays are SPCO (Single Pole Change Over) types.
 The normally open, normally closed and common pins are all available on the screw terminals.